multifactor/ssskit/README.md

 # License

-gf256sss is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+ssskit is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.